-His third site related to natural building is dreamgreenhomes.com.
+His third site related to sustainable architecture is dreamgreenhomes.com.
 There, he offers for sale a variety of innovative and ecological house plans.

 This site acts as a consortium for selected architects and designers from around the world, presenting at least 150 stock plans.
 These can generally can be customized to suit individual needs.

 Kelly has a few plans on the site himself, but mainly he coordinates getting the plans to the customers from the designers.
 Many of the plans are in PDF format.